Ready, steady, no - farming investment fund postponed

 Nov, 03 2021

-The much anticipated launch of the new Farming Investment Fund has been postponed by DEFRA until later this month.
-This is a frustrating and concerning delay in the release of the new scheme that sits under the Agricultural Transition Plan.
-It would be reasonable for farmers to feel frustrated that the solid dates set for the removal of the Basic Payment Scheme (BPS) are not being matched with equally solid dates for the implementation of new schemes fuelled by the re-directed BPS funds.
+DEFRA has postponed the much-anticipated launch of the new Farming Investment Fund until later this month.
+This delay is frustrating and concerning because the scheme sits under the Agricultural Transition Plan.
+Farmers have every reason to feel disappointed that the firm dates for removing the Basic Payment Scheme (BPS) are not matched by equally firm dates for implementing new schemes funded by redirected BPS money.

 Related Insights